 Eighty percent of executives say creating an “outside in” culture is a high priority for the future.
 Outside is where the good stuff happens.
 Buyers buy.
 Inventors invent.
 Competitors compete.
-An outward-focused organization has its eyes on the action and sees what’s happening now and what’s coming down the pike.
+An outward-focused organization has its eyes on the action and sees what’s happening now and what’s coming down the pipe.
 Equally important, it sees itself the way it really is, how it stacks up, and what futures are possible.

 Most organizations are unconsciously designed precisely not to do that.
 I say “unconsciously” because no leader would intentionally blinker their own organization.
 I say “designed” because layers of decisions about how to communicate, what gets rewarded, and what information is important stack up to create an organization that spends most of its time thinking and talking about itself.